tornqvist/fun-component/README.md

 Create a new component.
 Either takes a function as an only argument or a name and a function.
 Returns a function that renders the element.
 If no name is supplied the name is derrived from the function's `name` property.
 The name is used for logging using [nanologger](https://github.com/choojs/nanologger), enable it through `localStorage.setItem('logLevel', 'debug|info|warn|error|fatal')`.

-The underlying nanocomponent and nanologger instances are exposed on the calling context (`this`) in all lifecycle hooks and the render function iteself.
+The underlying nanocomponent and nanologger instances are exposed on the calling context (`this`) in all lifecycle hooks as well as the render function itself and can be accessed as such `this.rerender()` or `this.debug('hello there')`.

 #### `myComponent.create(string)`

 Create a named instance, a "subclass" if you will, of a component.
-Returns underlying nanocomponent.
+Returns its underlying component instance.

 #### `myComponent.get(string)`

 Get component instance by name.
+If no name is supplied, base component is returned.

+#### `myComponent.delete(string)`

+Delete component instance by name.

 #### `myComponent.use(string, [...arguments])`

-Render named component instance forwarding trailing arguments to render function.
+Render named component forwarding trailing arguments to render function.
 Returns element.

 <details>
 <summary>See example</summary>